university-of-auckland/conflex/README.md

 To run the application simply pass the containing folder to the python interpreter and the `__main__.py` will be invoked. i.e. `python /path/to/capsule`.

+## Modes of Operation
+There are basically two modes of operation for the capsule application.

+### Full Delta Change Mode
+In this mode, all pages on the wiki are rechecked to ensure that they meet the criteria set out in the config file.

+### Half Delta Change Mode

+## Usage Notes
+The following are important usage notes for the capsule application:

+- Pages that are to be retrieved from the wiki should be child pages of the space Home.
+This is due to the fact that pages are undiscoverable if they exist in a space but are not a child of the space Home.
+- Linking in the configuration file must be correctly written as these are parsed in the Confluence API return `_links` section and will be undiscoverable otherwise.
+- Heading/Title matching only supports full text matches i.e. no regex.

 ### Command Line Arguments

 The application supports the following command line arguments: